oclipa/javascript-cheat-sheet/README.md

 Summarized from:
 * [https://news.codecademy.com/your-guide-to-semicolons-in-javascript/](https://news.codecademy.com/your-guide-to-semicolons-in-javascript/).

-Javascript is pretty flexible when it comes to the presence (or lack) of semi-colons, but there are some pitfalls.
+JavaScript is pretty flexible when it comes to the presence (or lack) of semi-colons, but there are some pitfalls.
 If you following these guidelines, you shouldn't encounter any issues:

 **Required**